iutsav12/TalentHub/README.md

   Moving jobs **downwards** currently does not reorder as expected.
 - 🐢 **Kanban Board Performance:**
   The Kanban board becomes **sluggish with large datasets (1000+ candidates)**.
   Optimization (e.g., virtualization, lazy-loading) is needed to improve performance.
+- Responsiveness can be improved.
+Please view the website from a laptop for the best experience.
 ---

 ## 🧠 Technical Decisions